What's a Solutionary Story?!

 As a humane educator in schools, I’ve used Solutionary Stories at the end of hands-on lessons or as the basis of a lesson about different issues affecting people, animals, or the planet—and different character traits.

 As a home educator, I’ve used them as “bedtime stories” (we sometimes call them “bedtime biographies”), cuddling up with my kids before bed and reading them a great picture book…that happens to be teaching them about inspiring people and issues in the process!
-Or to make a dry subject much more interesting and relatable.
+Also, in lessons to make a dry subject much more interesting and relatable.

 I hope this post sparks some ideas for how you can use Solutionary Stories in your school, library, or home!